 Great coaches are great listeners.
 If you find yourself giving your full attention in conversations without interrupting or jumping in with solutions, you’re already practicing a key coaching skill.

-2. Asking Thoughtful Questions – You Help Others Gain Clarity
+2. Asking Thoughtful Questions: Helping Others Gain Clarity

-3. Empathy & Emotional Intelligence – You Understand Others’ Feelings
+3. Empathy and Emotional Intelligence: Understanding Others’ Feelings

 Great coaches create a safe space for clients to express their thoughts and emotions.
 If you’re someone who notices how others feel, offers support, and understands emotions well, you’re using coaching-level emotional intelligence.